But, after some additional research, you find out that you might not be able to sell it because it falls into one of Amazon’s restricted categories.

 - First, login to your Seller Central account.

-- Once you’re on your homepage, click on the ‘Inventory’ tab located near the top-left of the screen.
+- Once you’re on your homepage, click on the ‘Category’ tab located near the top-left of the screen.

-- Next, from the dropdown, select ‘Add a Product’.
+- Next, from the dropdown, select ‘Add Products’.

 - From there, find the item you want to sell.